vmware-tanzu/service-installer-for-vmware-tanzu/docs/product/release/vSphere - Backed by NSX-T/tkoVsphereNSXT.md

    | --wcp_bringup                    | Once the WCP service is shutdown, it can be restarted through bringup option.
 All the Supervisor and Workload cluster VMs will get powered on
    | --load_tanzu_image_to_harbor     | This will help to load the TKG dependencies to Harbor which is pre-bundled with SIVT

 8. Do the following to integrate with SaaS services such as Tanzu Mission Control, Tanzu Service Mesh, and Tanzu Observability.
-In the `vsphere-nsxt-tkgm.json` file, to enable or disable,
+In the `vsphere-nsxt-tkgm.json` file, to activate or deactivate:

    - Tanzu Mission Control and to use the Tanzu Mission Control CLI and API, enter `"tmcAvailability": "true/false"`.
    - Tanzu Service Mesh, enter `"ttkgWorkloadTsmIntegrationn": "true/false"`.